fastapi/fastapi/docs/en/docs/advanced/middleware.md

 new_app = UnicornMiddleware(app, some_config="rainbow")
 ```

-But FastAPI (actually Starlette) provides a simpler way to do it that makes sure that the internal middlewares to handle server errors and custom exception handlers work properly.
+But FastAPI (actually Starlette) provides a simpler way to do it that makes sure that the internal middlewares handle server errors and custom exception handlers work properly.

 For that, you use `app.add_middleware()` (as in the example for CORS).